Knowing The Early Signs Of Pregnancy

 Surviving the 2-week wait

 For many women, waiting the 2 weeks necessary before taking a pregnancy test can be nerve-wracking.
 Although some signs of pregnancy may be encouraging, there is an overlap between early signs of pregnancy and signs of a menstrual cycle.
 For this reason, women are advised to practice patience and wait the full 2 weeks until taking a pregnancy test.
 To help lower stress levels, women should try relaxation techniques such as yoga, meditation, journaling, or exercising.
-For more information about early signs of pregnancy and hCG, speak with a healthcare provider.
+To understand more about early signs of pregnancy and hCG, speak with a healthcare provider or fertility specialist.